ncatlab/nlab-content/pages/5/6/3/7/17365/content.md

 ## The strict model structure on sequential spectra
  {#TheStrictModelStructure}

 The [[model category]] structure on [[sequential spectra]] which [[presentable (infinity,1)-category|presents]] [[stable homotopy theory]] is the "stable model structure" discussed [below](#TheStableModelStructure).
-Its fibrant-cofibrant objects are (in particular) [[Omega-spectra]], hence are the proper [[spectrum objects]] among the pre-spectrum objects.
+Its fibrant objects are [[Omega-spectra]], hence are the proper [[spectrum objects]] among the pre-spectrum objects.

 But for technical purposes it is useful to also be able to speak of a model structure on pre-spectra, which sees their homotopy theory as sequences of simplicial sets equipped with suspension maps, but not their stable structure.
 This is called the "strict model structure" for sequential spectra.
-It's main point is that the stable model structure of interest arises fromit via [[Bousfield localization of model categories|left Bousfield localization]].
+Its main point is that the stable model structure of interest arises fromit via [[Bousfield localization of model categories|left Bousfield localization]].

 +-- {: .num_defn #ClassesOfMorphismsOfTheStrictModelStructureOnSequentialSpectra}